-- 4.1 The wider landscape surrounding the study area contains visible remains of human activity from the prehistoric period to the present day.
-The earliest indications of settlement are provided by a number of prehistoric hut circles, some lying within an enclosure, such as that near Nurse Cae Du, which is a scheduled ancient monument (ME163).
-Finds too provide an indication of early activity, including a knife or dagger found within the study area near Penyglannau. - 4.2 The exceptionally well-preserved earthworks of the Roman fort at Tomen-y-mur, 1.5km from the eastern end of the study area are surrounded by a complex of contemporary features which is unparalleled in Wales and includes the fort itself, a bath house, an amphitheatre, a parade ground, and a civilian settlement.
-Part of the associated road system remains visible, while other sections, including one which crosses the study area, have yet to be located with certainty. - 4.3 Tomen-y-mur is also cited as one of the courts in the early Welsh Mabinogi tale of Math fab Mathonwy and its military significance continued into the medieval period with the construction of a motte. - 4.4 The modern landscape, which is heavily wooded, is characterised by small, irregular fields defined by rubble stone walling, the stone having been largely derived from field clearance.
+- The wider landscape surrounding the study area contains visible remains of human activity from the prehistoric period to the present day.
+The earliest indications of settlement are provided by a number of prehistoric hut circles, some lying within enclosures, such as that near Nurse Cae Du, which is a scheduled ancient monument (ME163).
+Finds, too, provide an indication of early activity, including a knife or dagger found within the study area near Penyglannau. - 4.2 The exceptionally well-preserved earthworks of the Roman fort at Tomen-y-mur, 1.5km from the eastern end of the study area are surrounded by a complex of contemporary features which is unparalleled in Wales and includes the fort itself, a bath house, an amphitheatre, a parade ground, and a civilian settlement.
+Part of the associated road system remains visible, while other sections, including one which crosses the study area, have yet to be located with certainty. - 4.3 Tomen-y-mur is also cited as one of the royal courts in the early Welsh Mabinogi tale of Math fab Mathonwy and its military significance continued into the medieval period with the construction of a motte on the surviving earthworks of the fort. - 4.4 The modern landscape, which is heavily wooded, is characterised by small, irregular fields defined by rubble stone walling, the stone having been largely derived from field clearance.
 Small farmsteads were once scattered throughout the area, some of which could have their origins in the medieval period, although the visible remains appear to be largely later.
 Many of these farmsteads have since been abandoned and their ruins stand in various stages of decay, including several within the study area.
-The area also contains the remains of industrial activity in the form of a now-abandoned gold mine at Felenrhyd Fach and some mining trials. - 4.5 The modern history of the area is dominated by the generation of electricity, initially with the construction of the hydro-electric power station at Maentwrog, which was opened in 1928 and is fed by a substantial pipe which forms a prominent feature in the landscape from its source taking at Trawsynydd reservoir.
-The nuclear power station at Trawsfynydd was built between 1959 and 1965, closing 26 years later, and is currently in the process of being decommissioned. - 4.6 There is a possible cultural association with the Mabinogion, a collection of eleven prose stories collated from medieval Welsh manuscripts.
-According to local tradition the farm known as Felinryd-fach (SH 6570 3930) is thought to be Felen Rhyd, where Prederi, the king of Dyfed, was killed in single combat by Gwydion, the king of Gwynedd.
+The wider area also contains the remains of industrial activity in the form of a now-abandoned gold mine at Felenrhyd Fach and some mining trials.

+4.5 The modern history of the area is dominated by the generation of electricity, initially with the construction of the hydro-electric power station at Maentwrog, which was opened in 1928 and is fed by a substantial pipe which forms a prominent feature in the landscape from its source taking at Trawsynydd reservoir.
+The nuclear power station at Trawsfynydd was built between 1959 and 1965, closing 26 years later, and is currently in the process of being decommissioned.